awps/demonstrator/readme.txt

 * Short "purchase URL".
 The real purchase URL will be hidden in a local URL, so nobody will be able to access the purchase page without your referal ID.
 * The frame is not closed, but instead is collapsed on top.
 This actually is a bonus because the visitors never lose the purchase URL and the acces to other themes/styles.
 * Use the homepage and ignore the full site content, or setup a custom endpoint name.
+* Make themes and styles sortable( in admin panel ).

 ## TODO: